litpuvn/auto-scorer/concept-expansion/README.md

 ##Input File Format

 1. File Extension, .txt
+2. Place file in **../concept-expansion/..** directory
-2. Rows represent unique anwsers from a short anwser question
+3. Rows represent unique anwsers from a short anwser question
-3. Each row may contain multiple sentences, with each sentences seperated by a vertical bar, "|", character
+4. Each row may contain multiple sentences, with each sentences seperated by a vertical bar, "|", character
-4. Inbetween the vertical bar are comma seperated concepts.
+5. Inbetween the vertical bar are comma seperated concepts.
 English words or word phrases
-5. Grades are given at the beggining of each row, seperated by a double verticle line, "||".
+6. Grades are given at the beggining of each row, seperated by a double verticle line, "||".
 If the **answer has not been graded**, denote that as **-1**

 **Psuedo Example:**